-In addition to our weekly evening sessions, we also offer weekend practice once a month from 9:00 am to noon, extra sessions on Buddhist holidays, and an all-day practice event (zazenkai) in honor of Enlightenment Day.
+In addition to our weekly evening sessions, we also offer weekend practice once a month from 9:00 am to noon, and an all-day practice event (zazenkai) in honor of Enlightenment Day.
 Although we strive to be open every week, please check with us ahead of time in cases of severe weather.

 THURSDAY EVENING PRACTICE SCHEDULE

 WEEKEND morning PRACTICE SCHEDULE

 Noon: Potluck lunch

 We meet once a month on Sundays for practice with alternating periods of 20 minutes of Zazen and 10 minutes of Kinhin (seated and walking meditation).
 Meditators may remain seated during kinhin for an extended zazen period.
 Potluck at noon.
 Please check our events page for the next scheduled session and more detail.

 12:00 - 1:00 Potluck lunch

 1:00 pm-4 pm Practice